Chrome device Quick Start

-Prior to enrollment and initial sign in, a device downloads critical updates.
-Keep in mind that critical updates don't always include the latest version updates.
+Before Chrome OS devices are enrolled, and before users sign in, the device downloads any critical updates.
+Critical updates don't always include the latest version updates.

 After enrollment, devices update to the latest Chrome version by default.
-If you have auto-update policies set, they will apply after enrollment.
+If you set auto-update policies set, your policies apply after enrollment.
 For options and additional information, see Deploy auto-updates for Chrome devices.

 If you're setting up a small number of devices, you don't need to complete this step.
 Just enroll your devices and let them automatically update to the latest Chrome version when you first sign in.